Peer-Kessler/fair_allocation_triage/README.md

 # fair_allocation_triage
-The repository contains data and analysis files for the following journal article
+The repository contains data and analysis files for the following journal article: